Only with You (Captain Hollywood Project song): Chart performance

 Like "More and More", "Only with You" was successful on the charts in Europe, although it sold under half the amount of its predecessor, reaching the top 5 in Austria (5), Belgium (3), Denmark (3), Finland (2), Germany (4), Portugal (2), Spain (3), Sweden (5) and Switzerland (5).
 Additionally, the single peaked within the top 10 also in France (7) and the Netherlands (9), as well as on the Eurochart Hot 100, where it reached number six and on MTV's European Top 20.
 In the UK, it reached its highest position as number 67 in its first week at the UK Singles Chart, on March 21, 1993.
 On the UK Dance Singles Chart, it fared better, peaking at number 27.
 Outside Europe, it hit number two on the RPM Dance/Urban chart in Canada and was also successful in Israel, peaking at number six there.

 The single earned a gold record in Germany, with a sale of 250,000 units.

 Music video

 The accompanying music video for "Only with You" was directed by Walter Knofel.
-It was later published on YouTube in March 2017, and by December 2022, the video had generated more than 13 million views.
+It was later published on YouTube in 2017, and by December 2022, the video had generated more than 13 million views.